ritaendicott/fall-2014-public/naive_bayes/README.md

 ```

 ### Step 3
 Write a mapper that loads file with probabilities and computes Pr(click | Data).
+This runs on validation / test data.

 * Use this code as a starting point: https://github.com/ucb-stat-157/fall-2014-public/blob/master/naive_bayes/nb_step2_mapper.py
 * To run this you need to send the probability file to every mapper task.
 You do this by using the -cacheFile option in the "Arguments".
 Here is an example: